Serverless GraphQL Federation Router for AWS Lambda

 AWS Lambda provides a serverless computing service, offering a hassle-free solution where concerns about server provisioning, scaling, and infrastructure management are handled by AWS.
 This allows you to concentrate solely on your business logic.
 Although it might sound like a jargon-filled proposition, the practical benefits for companies are substantial.
 Operating gateway services is inherently complex and challenging, but AWS Lambda simplifies this process.
 It stands out as the most popular and mature serverless computing service, available in all regions and featuring an exceptionally generous free tier.
 These attributes make AWS Lambda an ideal choice for our specific needs.

 Due to the architecture of Lambda, we had to make our router event-driven.
 AWS Lambda functions are invoked by events.
-You can't simply run a http server.
+You can't simply run an http server.
 Instead, you have to register a handler function that is invoked by an event.
 This is a huge difference to traditional servers.
 Luckily, the community already built a lot of adapters to make this process as easy as possible.
 We decided to use the akrylysov/algnhsa to handle the event and response handling for us.
 This allows us to make our router compatible with only a few lines of code "simplified".

 1